tumri/Newzer/README.md

 * User avatars are handled through Gravatar but may be replaced with a private avatar system in the future.

 * Each user has the ability to post fully formatted articles using CKEditor.
 Images/attachments may be direct linked from an outside host such as Imgur or uploaded directly to internal file storage from the CKEditor article form page.
+The image browser and uploader is accessed using the picture/image embed button in CKEditor.

 * Images/attachments are stored in Amazon S3.
 File storage is handled by CarrierWave and Fog.
 Each user's uploads are private and are not available to outside users.
 If a user is deleted then their attachments/images are deleted from S3 as well.